Darxo/Hardened/README.md

 - Reloading Crossbows now applies **Reload Disorientation** to you until the start of your next turn.
   - **Reload Disorientation** applies -15 Ranged Skill and 35% less Ranged Defense

+### Attacking Allies

+- Force Attacking an ally on the world map no longer drops their Relation with you to 0 or causes a Morale Reputation hit.
+Instead it only makes them temporarily your enemy until you cancel the combat dialog or end the fight with them
+- Whenever start combat, lose 5 Relation with all hostile Factions that you fight against
+- Whenever you start combat against a temporary enemy (e.g. when Force Attacking an ally), lose 2 Morale Reputation
+- Killing any character now changes Relation with their faction by -1 (down from -0.5).
+This action will now print a relation change entry with a reason

 ### New Perks

 - Add new **Anchor** perk in Tier 3 of **Unstoppable Group**.
 It grants immunity against **Displacement** until the start of your next turn, if you end your turn on the same tile you started it on.
 You also take 50% less Damage from Attacks during your turn.